mariamangel/MIR/README.md

 * Pandas, jupyter
 * HTML

-## Project Description
-In this project, we used data .
-The original dataset consisted of .
-Our goals for this project were to .

 ## Getting Started

 1. Clone this repo.
 2. Open this repo with Jupyter notebook.
-3. The main code is written in
+3. The code is written in three repos.
 4. To run these files, in each you have to run all cells from beginning.

 ### Notebooks contents:

+#### MIR project_extraction.ipynb:
+* dataframe creation per genre
+* dataframe: genre, chords, first chord, most_popular_chords

+#### MIR project analysis.ipynb:
+* all chords spearately in dataframe per genre
+* bar plots for each genre

-#### MIR.ipynb:
+#### MIR Project Prediction.ipynb:
+* creation of dum dataframe
+* creation of predicting model
-* m
+* KNN
-* m
+* RandomForestClassifier
+* Added one progression => prediction again

 #### Team Members: